BioDataSage/ff-water-quality/README.md

 - Correlation analysis:
   - Compute Pearson correlations between each WASH indicator (% water, % sanitation, % hygiene) and infant mortality.
   - Report correlation coefficients.
+- Fit a random forests classification model with fetal mortality as the outcome and WASH variables as predictors.
+- Use feature importance scores to rank variables by their contribution.

 # Data Analysis:
 We cleaned, processed, and analyzed WASH datasets using R and Python within Posit Cloud (Jupyter & RStudio) and google colab.
 The analysis work included data wrangling, statistical summaries, and exploratory techniques to identify patterns, relationships, and trends in the data.
 We also implemented a Random Forest model in R to support predictive analysis and evaluate feature importance.